Celebrate 4/20 with Aloha Green Apothecary!

 You MUST be a cardholder or caregiver with a valid Hawaii 329 Registration Card to purchase medicine from any dispensary.
-For details about getting a card, check out the official Registration Q&A website provided by the State of Hawaii’s Department of Health.
+Contact a certifying physician or APRN to obtain your medical card.
+Additional information can be found on the official Registration Q&A website provided by the State of Hawaii’s Department of Health.

 Currently, individuals with these approved conditions can be certified by a registered physician or APRN for a Registration Card.

 Recreational use of cannabis is illegal!
 Make sure you know the laws and restrictions.
-Only individuals (patients and caregivers) with a valid 329 Registration Card can grow up to 7 plants, carry up to 4 ounces, or consume medical cannabis.
-Medical marijuana cannot be used in any moving vehicle, at any workplace, on any school grounds, or in any public place.
+Only individuals (patients and caregivers) with a valid 329 Registration Card can grow up to 10 plants, carry up to 4 ounces, or consume medical cannabis.
+Medical cannabis cannot be used in any moving vehicle, at any workplace, on any school grounds, or in any public place.
 Do NOT get on a plane with cannabis!
-Marijuana CANNOT be transported inter-island or between international or state lines.
+Cannabis CANNOT be transported inter-island or between international or state lines.

 Aloha Green's cannabis products

 The Aloha Green product line will include cannabis flower, extracts, and concentrates (oil, shatter, rosin, wax, balms, and tinctures).
-Pending the passage of legislation this year by the Hawaii State Legislature, we will also be manufacturing edibles.
+Hawaii State Legislature, prohibits the sale of edibles.
 Consult your medical professional to find out which methods of cannabis consumption would be most effective for you.

 caregivers and minors